It was only weeks ago — at least it seems like that — but it was a third of a century.

 In any case, neither confrontation was a big deal.
 I had just been to a war zone in Nicaragua and the Maoist rebels at Amp Pipal couldn’t be compared to the well-armed, bonafide soldiers I had dealt with in Central America.
-Those soldiers carried heavy machine guns, and they meant business.
+Those soldiers carried guns, not rocks.

-I’ve often wondered what happened to the Maoist leader I met on the path in Amp Pipal early that morning.
+I have often wondered what happened to the Maoist leader who confronted me in the village of Amp Pipal early that morning.
 Did he morph into a killer?

 I finally reached my destination: the top of Liglig, 4,790 feet above sea level.
 Crowning the top of the mountain were the ruins of an ancient palace.
-Just beyond the edge of the cliff, I discovered an old, cast iron bell.
+Just beyond the edge of the cliff, I discovered a very old, cast iron bell.

-According to Wikipedia, Liglig was where a royal dynasty got its start and where the famous Gurkha soldiers got their name.
-It’s believed that Liglig comes from Lingling, a Maga word meaning “clear, pristine, beautiful view.”
+According to Wikipedia, Liglig was where one royal dynasty got its start and where the famous Gurkha soldiers got their name.
+It’s believed that Liglig comes from Lingling, a Maga word meaning ‘clear, pristine, beautiful view.
 That it surely is.

 The story from one of the foreign teachers was that in days gone by, when Nepal was a series of many kingdoms, to determine a leader the candidates [all male of course] would line up in the valley and start running to the top of the mountain.
 The first to reach the pinnacle would be the leader — for one year.

-I was able to get some great shots the Amp Pipal Hospital, the countryside and those cool Himalayan peaks.
-I was using a Canon 35mm with a 135 fixed telephoto lens.
+I was able to get some great shots of the Amp Pipal Hospital, the countryside, and those cool Himalayan peaks.
+I used a Canon 35mm with a 135fixed telephoto lens.
 For some of the shots, I used a ‘doubler.’

 LEAVING AMP PIPAL

 We began by walking together, down a long path to the bridge, but we drifted apart.
-I lagged behind because … well, I was snapping pictures.
+I lagged behind because … well, I was snapping photographs.

 Now it was my turn.
 The young Nepalese guy shouted in halting English, “What-time-is-it!!”
 I checked my watch and gave him the time.
 His girlfriend beamed with pride.
 Then I got it!
 The guy was showing off to his girlfriend that he knew some English.
 The little devil.